 Yes, enchilada sauce is made from tomatoes, as well as onions, chili peppers, and seasonings.

-There are several different types of enchilada sauces - red enchilada sauce, green, mole, white, and chipotle.
-The red enchilada sauce uses red chili peppers as does the chipotle enchilada sauce (chipotle peppers are used) along with tomatoes.
-In green enchilada sauce, green chiles are used and tomatillos.
-White enchilada sauce uses, flour and milk or cream as well as mild seasonings.
+There are several different types of enchilada sauces: red, green, mole, white, and chipotle.
+Red enchilada sauce uses red chili peppers, as does chipotle enchilada sauce (chipotle peppers are used), along with tomatoes.
+In green enchilada sauce, green chiles and tomatillos are used.
+White enchilada sauce uses flour, milk or cream, as well as mild seasonings.

 Red Enchilada Sauce Recipe